MazamaScience/tiotemp-calendar/README.md

 ***This module is still under development***

-`tiotemp-calendar` is a small collection of useful javascript module visualizations for spatial and temporal air-quality data.
+`tiotemp-calendar` is a small javascript module visualization for temporal data.

 ## Getting Started